Skip to main content

 Unfortunately, JMRI doesn't have a nice GUI tool for defining the icons displayed when using a memory icon this way.
 You have to edit the XML file by hand, following one of the examples.

-Memories are is kept in your layout configuration, along with Turnouts, Sensors, Signal Heads, etc. To store this information on disk, allowing to reload it next time you run JMRI, use Store Configuration... in the File menu at the top of the Memory Variable Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.
+Memories are is kept in your layout configuration, along with Turnouts, Sensors, Signal Heads, etc. To store this information on disk, allowing you to reload it next time you run JMRI, see Loading and Storing Your Work.